Stephane-Pires/abracadabra/README.md

 ### Secrets

-create a `vault_pass.txt` at user root path with the vault password inside
+create a `.vault_pass.txt` at user root path with the vault password inside

 ### Yabai